-The Daiwa Securities Group believes that maximizing the motivation of our employees will lead to improved customer satisfaction and consequently enhance shareholder value.
+Daiwa Securities Group believes that maximizing the engagement of our employees will lead to improved customer satisfaction and consequently enhance shareholder value.
 We take a range of measures to ensure that all of our employees feel a sense of job satisfaction and that their families and partners share their pride to be part of the Group.

 We have nurtured our corporate culture since the foundation of our business, and we regard it as the core of Daiwa’s identity.
 We have taken steps to crystallize the basic philosophy and mindset of the Group inherent in our culture to be manifested as the “Daiwa Spirit.”
 We hope that the “Daiwa Spirit” will enhance employees’ sense of unity and togetherness and thus the Group’s overall strength.